koopa31/SegSRGAN/README.md

 folder is created for each output.
 This folder will be located in the folder of the input image which has been processed and will be named with respect to the value of the parameter −−result_folder_name (in our example the folder will be named “result_with_Weights_without_augmentation”).
-Finally, all initial image will contains a folder named “result_with_Weights_without_augmentation” and  this folder will contains contains two NIfTI file, namely the SR and the segmentation.
+Finally, each initial image will contain a folder named “result_with_Weights_without_augmentation” and  this folder will contain two NIfTI files, namely the SR and the segmentation.